LeonLok/Multi-Camera-Live-Object-Tracking/README.md

     * Angle of intersection.
 * Can be hosted on a cloud server.

-Note that since DETRAC doesn't contain any motorcycles, they are the only vehicles ignored.
+Note that since DETRAC doesn't contain any motorcycles, they are the only vehicles that are ignored.
+Additionally, the DETRAC dataset only contains images of traffic in **China**, so it struggles to correctly detect certain vehicles in other countries due to lack of training data.
+For example, it can frequently misclassify hatchbacks as SUVs, or not being able to detect taxis due to different colour schemes.

 ***